-If you have a firm understanding of what a compensation philosophy is and why it’s important, you’ve completed market analysis and benchmarking, and worked your way through the 4 strategic pillars of compensation philosophy, it's time to put your data and strategy together.
+If you have a firm understanding of what a compensation philosophy is and why it’s important, you’ve completed market analysis and compensation benchmarking, and worked your way through the 4 strategic pillars of compensation philosophy, it's time to put your data and strategy together.

-Here are some tips for assembling and writing your philosophy and how to share it with your organization.
+Here are some tips for assembling and writing your compensation philosophy and how to share it with your organization.

 Brainstorm with a compensation philosophy table

 Start with a high-level view of the compensation options you’ve developed by plugging information into a table like the one below.
-This will help put your data and decisions into context before you start writing.
+This will help put your compensation data and decisions into context before you start writing.

 2 approaches to formatting your compensation philosophy